 This was our last night as a group, and we had become close enough over the last week that we actually wanted to have dinner together, and then drinks on the boat, dancing to our favorite songs from the week.

-I was sad to see this trip end, as sailing the coast of Croatia had been a goal of mine for so long, and suddenly I had done it.
+I was sad to see this trip end because sailing the coast of Croatia had been a goal of mine for so long, and suddenly I had done it.
 It was over, and just like that, I may never again see these people I had just spent a week of my life making memories with.
 But, I always tell myself (because I know this from experience), that you never know who you’re going to meet around the next corner.
 This was especially true for me at this moment, because the next morning, I was to set off on a bus overland from Croatia through Bosnia, Serbia, Bulgaria to Istanbul, Turkey, with a new group on Busabout’s Ottoman Trek.
 I knew I was in for a whole new adventure…

 Missed the first half of the trip?
 Go back and see Split to Dubrovnik

 Want to keep going?
 Skip ahead to Driving Through the Balkans with Busabout: The Ottoman Trek

 Do you know what the best part of this trip is?
 You can do the exact same thing.
 This is Busabout’s Island Hopper Croatia Sail trip, and you can book it on their website!
 It doesn’t have to be a once in a lifetime trip either, in fact, it runs week after week every single summer.
 I might just bring my friends and do it all over again next year…

 *This post is part of a collaboration, but as always, all opinions are my own.